ialejandro/docs/docs/usage/reliability-confidence.md

 !!! info "Why Confidence instead of Credibility?"

     Using both Reliability and Credibility is an advanced use case for most of CTI teams.
 It requires a mature organization and a well staffed team.
-For most of internal CTI team, a simple confidence level is enough to forge assessment, in particular for teams that concentrate on technical CTI.
+For most of internal CTI teams, a simple confidence level is enough to forge assessment, in particular for teams that concentrate on technical CTI.

     Thus in OpenCTI, we have made the choice to fuse the notion of Credibility with the Confidence level that is commonly used by the majority of users.
 They have now the liberty to push forward their practice and use both Confidence and Reliability in their daily assessments.